Installing Modules on Unix¶

 --bindir

-option to the PATH environment variable in the shell initialization scripts. (default=yes)New in version 4.0.
+option to the PATH environment variable in the shell initialization scripts. (default=yes)Added in version 4.0.

 --mandir

-option to the MANPATH environment variable in the shell initialization scripts. (default=yes)New in version 4.0.
+option to the MANPATH environment variable in the shell initialization scripts. (default=yes)Added in version 4.0.

 This installation option defines the default value of the